growdigital/forestgarden.wales/content/project/modular.md

 This is an experimental project, trying out modular planting design using UK native [wildflowers](https://www.forestgarden.wales/wildflower/) and forest garden plants.
 Really, it’s about me finding out more about native plants and having fun (whilst providing wildlife with habitat and food, naturally).

+This is also **UK specific** but _probably_ applicable across northern Europe.
+Investigate for your own area.

+## Why?

+* Learn about designing a garden visually with colour.
+* Practise implementing a modular design (I used to design [modular websites](https://indiego.grwd.uk)).
+* Learn about UK native wildflowers.
+* Find out what forest garden edimentals can be substituted.
+* Something to photograph for the portfolio!
+A forest garden takes years to mature, so having an instantagram hit of colour is eye-catching.
+* I want to create a [sortable web page table](https://codepen.io/growdigital/pen/KKpPJPd), to allow easy selecting of plants based on different characteristics.
+This is a nod to my inner geek.

 [Download latest CAD file](https://res.cloudinary.com/growdigital/raw/upload/v1579202444/modular-0.3-mod.dxf)

 ## Articles